Skip to content

 To reduce risk of re-identification, follow these practices: - Report aggregate data with large enough groups - Use general terms (e.g., income or age ranges) - Use pseudonyms instead of real names - Use broad roles (e.g., “tradesperson” vs. “carpenter”) - Use vague locations (e.g., “a midsize city in Western Africa”)

-The ITSO and Privacy Office will assess software usage case-by-case:
+The IT Security Office (ITSO) and Privacy Office assess software usage on a case-by-case basis:

 NOTE: Inform the IRB if sensitive data is low risk (e.g., de-identified) — this can expedite review.